-Molecular task arithmetic can reach maximum performance even with fewer than 50 positive molecules.
+Across 20 tasks and the number of positive molecules studied, MTA surpassed the number of successful clusters obtained with finetuning, up to a 10K increase \figref{fig:few-shot}{}.
+A deeper look reveals that MTA can design at least as many successful designs as supervised finetuning (Fig. \ref{fig:few-shot-sr}), and yet maintain the design diversity (Fig. \ref{fig:few-shot-noc}).
+Overall, these experiments point to a synergy: whenever positive molecules are available, MTA can be combined with supervised finetuning to increase the number of diverse hits.
+MTA can reach maximum performance even with fewer than 50 positive molecules.
 The number of clusters gradually decreases as the model is finetuned with further molecules.
-Such performance fluctuations, however, have a smaller magnitude than vanilla finetuning, underlining the robustness of molecular task arithmetic.
-Taken together, the experiments highlight molecular task arithmetic as a data-efficient, robust, and well-performing transfer learning strategy for few-shot molecule design.
-Combined with its simplicity, molecular task arithmetic can potentially become the new standard for transfer learning in de novo design, by allowing one to leverage both positive and negative data simultaneously.
+Such performance fluctuations, however, have a smaller magnitude than vanilla finetuning, underlining the robustness of MTA.
+Taken together, the experiments highlight MTA as a data-efficient, robust, and well-performing transfer learning strategy for few-shot molecule design.
+Combined with its simplicity, MTA can potentially become the new standard for transfer learning in de novo design, by allowing one to leverage both positive and negative data simultaneously.